 18. No-Tech Zones

-Really, while technology got integrated, some almost contradictory trends are trying to render spaces unplugged.
+Really, while technology has been integrated, some almost contradictory trends are trying to render spaces unplugged.
 Reading nooks, meditation rooms, and dining spaces devoid of screens intentionally connect persons to the present moment for mindfulness and face-to-face connection.

 19. Luxury Minimalism